 - Whether or not you file a criminal complaint with the police, the College will still handle your complaint on its own and using its own process.
-It will investigate the complaint, review the evidence of your complaint using a preponderance of the evidence standard, and provide you with all the support you may need during, and after this process is completed.
+It will investigate the complaint, review the evidence of your complaint and provide you with all the support you may need during, and after this process is completed.

 How can I help a friend who has experienced sexual misconduct?